spring-epfl/lightnion/README.md

 Now, if you are the one trying to build such privacy-enabled service, there is not much that you can do against
 [traffic analysis](https://www.torproject.org/about/overview.html.en#whyweneedtor).
-Most chooses to tell their privacy-minded and tech-savvy users to use the Tor Browser and leave other kinds of users aside.
+Most chooses to tell their privacy-minded and tech-savvy users to get the Tor Browser and leave other kinds of users aside.

 **Lighttor brings a different compromise into the picture:** your